kbrugh/meditation/README.md

 "In the province of the mind what one believes to be true, either is true or becomes true within certain limits.
 These limits are to be found experimentally and experientially."
         **-Dr. John C. Lilly, author of Programming and Metaprogramming in the Human Biocomputer**

-Biological neural systems are naturally amazing at pattern recognition, and this simple algorithm takes advantage of that.
-Used as a tool, running this Python script in a terminal allows you to program your own mind - *in a way*.
+*Biological neural systems are naturally amazing at pattern recognition*, and this simple algorithm takes advantage of that.

+Used as a tool, running this Python (version 2) script in a terminal allows you to program your own mind - *in a way*.
 This particular form of "self-metaprogramming" works by a matrix of precise visual stimulation: rapidly cycling user-defined meditations mixed in with a flow of encryption-grade, entropy-derived random character generation.
 This tool serves as a nice way to set a mental intention, entrain towards a desired brainwave frequency, and it also comes with a minute-timer to create an intentionally-set period of learning, relaxation, or productivity.

 Example: https://www.youtube.com/watch?v=e5ovB_ImIVc Feel free to watch this brief screen capture for an example of the Matrix Meditation Algorithm used in a terminal alongside Junaid Kalmadi and Adam Hewett's new Brain.fm service for audio entrainment (a highly recommended service, by the way: https://www.brain.fm/)